-- Eligibility: Children who are four years old by September 30 and whose household income falls at or below 200% of the Federal Poverty Level are eligible to attend the program.
-Eligible providers for NSECD are nonpublic schools and Type III child care centers. - How to Determine the Number of Seats to Request: Requests should reflect family demand for seats.
-Seat allocations are awarded based on several factors, including the number of children sites anticipate having the capacity to serve during the academic year and community need. - Application: Interested BESE-approved nonpublic schools and Type III child care centers must work with their community's lead agency to request funding. - Payment: Monthly payments are calculated based on the number of children attending 74% of the scheduled school calendar days in a month. - Resource: 2024-2025 NSECD Program Procedures and Provider Responsibilities
+• Eligibility: Children who are four years old by September 30 and whose household income falls at or below 200% of the Federal Poverty Level are eligible to attend the program.
+Eligible providers for NSECD are nonpublic schools and Type III child care centers.

+- How to Determine the Number of Seats to Request: Requests should reflect family demand for seats.
+Seat allocations are awarded based on several factors, including the number of children sites anticipate having the capacity to serve during the academic year and community need. - Application: Interested BESE-approved nonpublic schools and Type III child care centers must work with their community's lead agency to request funding. - Payment: Monthly payments are calculated based on the number of children attending 74% of the scheduled school calendar days in a month. - Resource: 2025-2026 NSECD Program Procedures and Provider Responsibilities

-CCAP Birth through Three-Year-Old (CCAP B-3) Seats: This funding expands access to quality child care for families at or below 85% State Median Income who have children aged birth to three years old in need of care.
-The seats are fully-funded and are available in CCAP-certified child care centers and Family Child Care sites rated Proficient or above that offer infant care.
-All Community Network Lead Agencies who plan to serve children aged from birth to three years old were granted CCAP B-3 Seat funding for the 2023-2024 fiscal year.
+CCAP Birth through Three-Year-Old (CCAP B-3) Seats: This funding expands access to quality child care for families at or below 85% State Median Income who have children aged birth to three years old in need of full-time care.
+The seats are funded at the CCAP state maximum rate and are available in CCAP-certified child care centers and Family Child Care sites with Academic Approval that are rated Proficient or above and offer infant care.

-- Eligibility: To be eligible for CCAP B-3 Seats, children must be aged 3 years or younger by September 30, 2023, families' household total income must be at or below 85% State Median Income, and families must be employed for 20 hours or more per week, in school or training full time, or actively seeking employment. - How to Determine the Amount of Funding to Request: Requests should be based on an analysis of the community's need and capacity. - Application: Seats are requested by the lead agency of the early childhood community network via the Coordinated Funding Request for B-3 seats. - Payment: Payment will be distributed to participating centers by the Community Network Lead Agencies based upon the number of enrolled children and successful tracking of attendance each month by the partner provider. - Resource: Guidance on Administering CCAP B-3 Seats 2024-2025
+- Eligibility: To be eligible for CCAP B-3 Seats, children must be aged 3 years or younger by September 30, 2025, families' household total income must be at or below 85% State Median Income, and families must be employed for 20 hours or more per week, in school or training full time, or actively seeking employment. - How to Determine the Amount of Funding to Request: Requests should be based on an analysis of the community's need and capacity. - Application: Seats requests are recommended by the lead agency of the early childhood community network via the Coordinated Funding Request for B-3 seats.